Skip to Content

 LEARN MORE: Best Things to Do in Brussels

 How to visit: There is a direct train from Amsterdam to Brussels and it takes about 2 hours one way.
 Alternatively, you can join an organized tour.
-It’s really easy to visit Brussels on your own by train.
-It gives you more flexibility and it’s really easy to do.
-A guided tour will, of course, save you time and you won’t have to do any research or advance preparation.
+It’s also easy to visit Brussels on your own by train and it gives you more flexibility.
+A guided tour will, of course, save you time and you will see all the top sights in Brussels without having to do any research or advance preparation.

 Day trips from Amsterdam - Brussels